 Pros: Offer more features than ITCs and IICs, such as directional microphone and volume control.
 Less of a "plugged-up" feeling when vented.
 Easy to insert.

 Cons: More visible.
 Vulnerable to wax build-up and moisture.
 Feedback may be an issue.

 For more information about hearing aid styles, take a look at the chart on our website.
 We also list the categories that best fit various lifestyles.
-For the latest in hearing aid technologies, you may be interested in this post about the next generation.
+For the latest in hearing aid technologies, you may be interested in this post about the next generation, or our post, How to Talk to Your Doctor About Hearing Aids.
 As always, if you have questions or would like additional details on styles and new technologies, feel free to contact us.